aws-samples/aws-container-security-pipeline-dso-ecs/README.md

 7. Now if you go to look at the pipeline by selecting CodePipeline from the AWS Console and select the container-security-demo-pipeline, you can see the change being submitted through the pipeline.

 	The image is tested for vulnerabilities, secrets, and linting errors.
 If all tests pass, then the container image is built, tagged, and added to the Amazon ECR private repository.

 	If there are any vulnerabilities at the specified failure level or above, then the pipeline stops and the image won’t be added to the Amazon ECR repository.

-At the time of testing the following image was used in the Dockerfile to replace the default image “public.ecr.aws/nginx/nginx:1-alpine-perl” and the ADD commands in the Dockerfile were replaced by the COPY command.
+	At the time of testing the following image was used in the Dockerfile to replace the default image “public.ecr.aws/nginx/nginx:1-alpine-perl”
+	and the "ADD" commands in the Dockerfile were replaced by the "COPY" command.
 	With these 2 substitutions the pipeline completed successfully.

 8. If there are vulnerabilities only at the audit level and below, those are logged directly with Security Hub so that there is an audit trail for the future.
 To see these, go to Security Hub and add a filter on findings (Product Name is Aqua Security).
 Changing the image for a new version is easy by editing the Dockerfile.